 This page is something of a personal expose, but it does reveal how passionate our team at the-freelance-editor is about the work we do—for you.

-History has been a passion of mine, personally, since I was old enough to sit around “the grown-up table” at holiday dinners and listen to memories that introduced conversation and involvement to the room, along with smiles, outright guffaws—and an occasional tear.
+History has been a passion of mine, personally, since I was old enough to sit around “the grown-up table” at holiday dinners and listen to memories that introduced conversation and involvement to the room, along with smiles, outright guffaws—and an occasional tear (or moment of silence).
 At family reunions, I was the kid on the porch with the storytellers or the one on the grass beside the oldtimers under the shade tree.
 I’ve never outgrown that passion; in fact, it has grown into a continuing interest in learning and teaching history.

 “But, that’s not ‘real’ history!”